outdreamer/build-a-cure/docs/tasks/examples.md

 		            - system has distributed randomness injection points, or structures of certainty like interaction levels are prevented from developing

 # apply structures to solve a problem (complete a task, fulfill an intent/requirement, apply a solution metric test)

+## apply structures to solve problem by changing structures (like position) of interface objects, like functions & variables

+    - add functionality (or associated attributes) with components with base/core functions included, components which can be connected with user-defined functions
+      - this can add functionality to products to reduce need for producing new versions
+      - physical sensors can use communications tech with varying required internet infrastructure (beacons/bluetooth/radio) to integrate with data, computers, physical resources, building blocks of robots
+      - physical components examples:
+        - use a sensor added to non-electric or non-AI-driven vehicles, pedestrians, & other moving objects on roads (animals, robots) to detect other objects or sensors & help avoid crashes by attaching sensor output as input to steering mechanism with a steering component (interim tech while waiting on market capture of EV & AI vehicles)
+          - can also be used to turn a cart or anything with wheels into a delivery robot, to reduce human traffic
+          - this can turn the delivery market into a sensor coding market to add functionality/integrations to sensors & the robots or resources controlled by them
+        - use a sensor (indicating position to lift away from) as input to another sensor (lifting sensor) with connecting function (fetch position to move away from, direct lift away from position, initiate lift)
+          - add sensors with user-defined connecting functions & prioritized sensor functions
+            - if a sensor on top of trash can has function "lift" and can take input like "heat motion in range", add user-defined connecting function to another sensor not on lid that the sensor on top can use as a reference point to find direction to move in (away from other sensor)
+      - code components/functions
+        - user-defined connecting function like "query regularly for a function that can do this (publish, copy, export, search, build), and when found, add to querying component"
+        - find connecting function like 'abstraction' to add functionality like 'handling other inputs' or attributes like 'flexibility' and distribute flexibility to other accessible components
+        - hook a search function component up to input component (filters) using user-defined connecting functions (input filters to search on)
+        - user-defined connecting function to connect components like core functions/scripts/metrics (when this event occurs in the sensory input function, send signal to trigger other function)
+          - this is a way to abstract code (any function that can receive input data of that type) & code connections, delegating execution to code located with queries (find a function of this type or with this input/output) and modularize code as well as making it more connectible
+      - task: identify the core functions/components that can generate required functionality for most user intents without introducing security flaws (making hacking devices less adjacently buildable than common legitimate use cases)

+## apply structures to identify relevant structures for an intent

+    - for 'identify' intent, relevant structures include structures of difference (filters) and uniqueness (unique identifiers)
+    - for 'connection' intents (identify/generate connection), a structure where components are only defined in terms of other components (by their relationships to other components), like a network or vector space
+    - for 'differentiation' intents, a structure where the definition of difference is clear & applicable (can differentiate all different components)

 ## example of applying insight paths to find & apply cross-interface non-standard methods across systems to generate solutions